Document Type : Original Article

 Discussion

 In this interventional study, the efficacy and safety of two surgical modalities for patients with ureteral stones larger than 15 mm, were compared.
-It was found that the laparoscopic (MISU) group had longer operation accompanied by a longer hospital stay and more analgesic consumption.
-The stone-free rate was alike across the groups and also complications had the same rate between the two groups except for postoperative fever that had a higher rate in TUL plus RIRS group.
+It was found that the laparoscopic (MISU) group had longer operations accompanied by a longer hospital stay and more analgesic consumption.
+The stone-free rate was alike across the groups, and complications had the same rate between the two groups except for the postoperative fever, which had a higher rate in TUL plus RIRS group.
 The remained stones in the MISU group required intervention to be passed from the ureter, but the stones in TUL plus RIRS were passed spontaneously.

-A meta-analysis by Kallidonis et al (14) revealed a significantly higher stone-free rate for MISU in comparison with ureteroscopic lithotripsy in large upper ureteral stones.
-Similarly, they reported longer operative and hospitalization time in patients under treatment with the MISU method.
-In a study by Falahatkar et al., (15) among sixty patients with ureteral stones larger than 10 mm, the stone-free rate was 95 percent and 100 percent for those under MISU and TUL groups, respectively without a significant difference as well as our study.
-Also similar to our findings, the analgesic dose was significantly lower in the TUL group.
+A meta-analysis by Kallidonis et al., (14) revealed a significantly higher stone-free rate for MISU than ureteroscopic lithotripsy in large upper ureteral stones.
+Similarly, they reported longer operative and hospitalization times in patients under treatment with the MISU method.
+In a study by Falahatkar et al., (15) among sixty patients with ureteral stones larger than 10 mm, the stone-free rate was 95 percent and 100 percent for those under MISU and TUL groups, respectively, without a significant difference as well as our study.
+Also, similar to our findings, the analgesic dose was significantly lower in the TUL group.

-In the study by Ozturk et al., (12) the stone-free rate was 96 percent and 79 percent for RIRS and MISU groups, respectively.
+In the study by Ozturk et al., (12), the stone-free rate was 96 percent and 79 percent for RIRS and MISU groups, respectively.
 In our study, these rates were 94.6 percent and 97.3 percent in TUL plus RIRS and MISU groups, respectively.
-The presence of the difference between our results and their findings is related to the important role of urologist experience in laparoscopic procedures such as MISU.
+The difference between our results and findings is related to the important role of urologist experience in laparoscopic procedures such as MISU.
 The study by Aboutaleb et al., (16) revealed a stone-free rate of 59 percent and 86 percent for ESWL and MISU in patients with ureteral stones larger than 15 mm.
-In their study, the complications had the same rate across the groups as well as our study.
+In their study, the complications had the same rate across the groups and our study.
 Feyaerts et al. also reported similarly promising results for the MISU method inpatient with proximal ureteral stones that showed a low rate of adverse effects (17).

 Conclusions

-Totally, according to the obtained results, it may be concluded that laparoscopic ureterolithotomy is an effective and safe surgical procedure for minimally invasive strategy when first-line therapeutic approaches were unsuccessful in patients with larger ureteral stones.
-However further interventional studies with a larger sample size are required to attain more definite results about the best therapeutic approach for patients with large ureteral stones.
+Totally according to the obtained results, it may be concluded that laparoscopic ureterolithotomy was an effective and safe surgical procedure for minimally invasive strategy when first-line therapeutic approaches were unsuccessful in patients with larger ureteral stones.
+However, further interventional studies with a larger sample size must attain more definite results about the best therapeutic approach for patients with large ureteral stones.

 Authors' contributions